AutoRally/autorally/README.md

 ### 5. Test Setup in Simulation

 To test that your setup process was successful, run the AutoRally simulator with the following command.
-If you have a USB gamepad, plug it in to your computer before launching this simulator.
-You will be able to drive the virtual platform around using this gamepad.
+You can use a USB gamepad to drive the simulated platform around.
+On startup, the `runstop` message published by the joystick node is false.
+Press any of the buttons by the right stick (normally labelled X, Y, A, B or square, triangle, X, circle) to toggle the published value.

+If you do not have a gamepad and want to control the platform autonomously in simulation, comment out the joystick node launch line in the simulation launch file so that it doesn't publish a `runstop` message that is always false.

 ```roslaunch autorally_gazebo autoRallyTrackGazeboSim.launch```

 ## What's Next